cdisc-org/DataExchange-ODM-LinkML/docs/ItemGroupRef.md

 slot_usage:
   ItemGroupOID:
     name: ItemGroupOID
-    description: Reference to the ItemGroupDef .
+    description: Reference to the ItemGroupDef.
     comments:
     - 'Required

-      range:oidref
+      range: oidref

       Must match the OID atttribute for an ItemGroupDef in the Study/MetaDataVersion.'
     domain_of: